Spede Pasanen: Family and close friends

 Pasanen was related to singer Kaija Koo (daughter of Pasanen's cousin) and to actor Antti Holma (son of Pasanen's second cousin).
-Actor Veijo Pasanen was Pasanen's distant relative, a seventh cousin.

 Spede Pasanen lived in the Lauttasaari district of Helsinki from 1956 up to his death in 2001.

 When Pasanen was starting the production of his first starring picture X-Paroni, he was looking for a suitable female actress.
 He visited a party of the advertisement association of Turku in March 1964 and fell in love with Pirjo Vainimäki who was selling lottery tickets there.
 Vainimäki got a part in Spede's first film of his own and in the next year she became Mrs. Pasanen - they were married on 14 July 1965.
 On 31 December 1965 the couple's daughter Pirre Päivikki was born.
 In the late 1970s the couple started drifting apart and Pirjo Pasanen moved to an apartment of her own in Lauttasaari.
 She told in an interview by Apu magazine in 1981 that their marriage was still ongoing even though she and Pertti lived at different addresses.
 Pirre Pasanen stayed living with her father.
 The Pasanens divorced officially after many years.

 Pasanen had an eye for feminine beauty and he often dated beauty pageants.
 In the early 1960s he had brief romances with Anja Mustamäki chosen as Paulig's new "Paula Girl" and with the Yleisradio filming secretary Arja Laine, who later married actor Tommi Rinne.

 A family private individual, Pasanen did not discuss his personal relationships in public.
 He had a long relationship with the 1976 Miss Europe, Riitta Väisänen.
 They met through Jukka Virtanen, who had been on a trip organised by the Zoom sports club together with Väisänen.
 Pasanen got Väisänen a part in his next film Lentävät luupäät (1984) and planned a television quiz show for her own called Kymppitonni (1985 - 2005 and 2009 - 2011).
 Pasanen and Väisänen appeared in many "celebrity parties" together for many years.
 Their relationship was an open secret for many years, until Väisänen admitted to their relationship after Spede's death.
 The relationship ended in the early 1980s when Väisänen started dating Karl Erik Mäkkylä.

 Pasanen valued loyalty and friendship, and even after separation, kept employing and financially supporting previous companions.
 During and after relationships, he vouchsafed confidentiality and privacy for all involved in his private life.
 His good relations with the media might have helped with this.